cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ### WHMCS billing

-CloudLinux developed it's own WHMCS plugin which provides you AccelerateWP billing integration our of the box.
+CloudLinux developed it's own WHMCS plugin which provides you AccelerateWP billing integration out of the box.
 Check out [the documentation](WHMCS_DOCS_URL_HERE) to find how to install and use the plugin.

 ### Other billing integration